CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/config.php | Configuration handler.
 /vault/functions.php | Functions file (essential).
 /vault/hashes.dat | Contains a list of accepted hashes (pertinent to the reCAPTCHA feature; only generated if the reCAPTCHA feature is enabled).
+/vault/ipbypass.dat | Contains a list of IP bypasses (pertinent to the reCAPTCHA feature; only generated if the reCAPTCHA feature is enabled).
 /vault/ipv4.dat | IPv4 signatures file.
 /vault/ipv4_custom.dat.RenameMe | IPv4 custom signatures file (rename to activate).
 /vault/ipv6.dat | IPv6 signatures file.